 Imagine yourself sitting in a café one day in your home town, when on the next table you hear some people speaking English with a strong North American accent.
-Being a "Hi! you friendly person, lean over and say, Are you American?"
-"No." the immediate comes answer.
-"Canadian!"
+Being a American?" friendly person. vou lean over and "Hi!
+Are vou sav.
+"No." immediate "Canadian!" comes the answer.
 Calling a English-speaking Canadian an American can be as bad as telling a Scotsman that he's English or a Swiss person he's German.
 In spite of a common language, there are differences in culture and national feeling.
-"No," many Canadians will tell you with insistence, "We're not Americans!
-We're Canadians"
+"No," many Canadians "We're not Americans!
+We're Canadians" will tell you with insistence,